 First Phone Call

-- Should the property already be on the market, the Area Manager will ask about the ongoing experiences.
+- Should the property already be on the market, the Sales Manager will ask about the ongoing experiences.
 The number of viewings, level of interest and information regarding previous offers would be common questions;

-- The Area Manager will also ask about the property’s condition including any works, extensions or conversions undertaken.
+- The Sales Manager will also ask about the property’s condition including any works, extensions or conversions undertaken.
 The client will also be asked about the boiler’s age, gas central heating and electrics/wiring.
 We advise clients to be as honest as possible to avoid confusion down the line;

 Some Alternative Options to a Fast House Sale